 Pricing

-The CRM core is free forever.
-The Starter bundle (which adds more marketing automation, ad management, and removes HubSpot branding) is available at a monthly fee — check current pricing on HubSpot's plans page.
+The CRM core is free forever (within the 1,000-contact, 2-seat limits above).
+The Starter tier — which raises limits, adds marketing automation and ad management, and removes HubSpot branding — starts at $15 per seat per month on an annual commitment, or $20 month-to-month (as of June 2026).
 Be aware that costs escalate significantly at the Professional and Enterprise tiers.

 Pros and Cons